 If your eye doctor needs to dilate your eyes, he or she will put a small amount of dilating eye drops into each eye.
 It then takes about 20 minutes or so for the pupils to fully open.
 During this time, your vision will blur and you may have difficulty focusing or sensitivity to light.
 Dilating your eyes allows your doctor to fully examine the optic nerve and retina in the eye.

-In the state of Tennessee, a glasses prescription is good for two years, while a contact lens prescription is good for one year.
-After that point, the prescription expires, but it’s a good idea to have an annual eye exam and update your prescription on an annual basis anyhow.
+In the state of Tennessee, glasses and contact lens prescriptions are good for one year.
+After that point, the prescription expires.
+It’s a good idea to have an eye exam and update your prescription annually.

 If a person is nearsighted — a condition known as myopia — objects up close will appear clearly, while objects further away will be blurry.
 If a person is farsighted — a condition known as hyperopia — distant objects may be viewed more clearly than those up close.